How To Naturally Turn a Posterior Baby - Baby Chick

 Between 15% and 32% of babies are posterior when labor begins.
 When your cervix fully dilates, and it’s time for delivery, the likelihood that your baby is still posterior is between 1.8% and 12.9%.
 Since many babies rotate independently during labor, posterior babies are more common in the earlier stages.2,3

 The best fetal position for birth is called occiput anterior, meaning the baby is facing the mother’s back.
 It’s when the crown of baby’s head emerges first through the dilated cervix, and the chin is likely flexing toward the chest.
-This position minimizes the diameter of the baby’s head, allowing it to fit optimally through the mother’s pelvis and birth canal.3
+This position minimizes the baby’s head diameter, allowing it to fit optimally through the mother’s pelvis and birth canal.3

 Diagram showing baby in woman womb illustration